Update 9th July, 2020

 They’ve provided some great documentation around which you can send to your clients to review so we would recommend doing this as soon as possible:

-We’d also recommend checking out this page if you do experience any issues adding or reconnecting Facebook services before and after this update.
+We’d also recommend checking out this page if you do experience any issues adding or reconnecting Facebook profiles before and after this update.

-2. Reviewing your Instagram Business setup if you encounter any issues now or after this update around adding or reconnecting Instagram Business Services.
+2. Reviewing your Instagram Business setup if you encounter any issues now or after this update around adding or reconnecting Instagram Business Profiles.

 Facebook does provide some documentation around this which you can review here.